Pablo Squella

-Pablo Cristián Squella Serrano (born August 14, 1963) is a Chilean journalist and retired middle distance runner, who represented his native country at the 1988 Summer Olympics in Seoul, South Korea.
+Pablo Cristián Squella Serrano (born August 14, 1963) is a Chilean journalist and retired middle distance runner who represented his native country at the 1988 Summer Olympics in Seoul, South Korea.

+Squella competed for the Texas Longhorns track and field team in the NCAA.
+In 2012, he was inducted into the Penn Relays hall of fame.
 He finished fifth in the 800 metres and in the 400 metres hurdles at the 1987 Pan American Games.

 He was appointed as minister of Sport of Chile by president Michelle Bachelet in 2016 and served in that position until 11 March 2018.
-He is the ambassador of the 2023 Pan American Games and the Parapan American Games in Santiago.
+He was the ambassador of the 2023 Pan American Games and the Parapan American Games in Santiago.